 Larger, outward-aimed sites will be required to print out all the main landing pages of their site and have VP for Public Relations and Marketing Communications Don Hale review and edit the copy.
 Plan accordingly, as this may take more than a week to have these printouts reviewed and edited, and then reviewed again.

-We also need to check and test redirects and make sure that only redirects that we need are activated.
+We also need to check and test redirects (under Yoast SEO > Redirects) and make sure that only redirects that we need are activated.
 Sometimes redirects are autocreated, and we just need to verify that unneeded redirects are removed prior to GoLive.

 10. Digital Strategy Items

 Digital Strategy will be responsible for checking the following items at this point: